General Club FAQs

 This has been done by asking for occasional contributions to pieces of kit (shorts, socks, etc), attracting sponsors, benefiting from the generosity of people willing to referee at no cost and careful financial management.

 We understand that we are one of the lowest cost clubs in the county.
-Annual membership is just £90 for players who are registered with the FA to take part in the league.
-We are keen to try and keep our fees below the £100 mark and we hope parents appreciate the value this offers.
+Annual membership is just £100 for players who are registered with the FA to take part in the league, with a discount for siblings.
+We are keen to try and keep our fees as low as possible (we believe we have some of the lowest fees in the county) and we hope parents appreciate the value this offers.

 The fees the club charges help to cover some of our many costs, including maintaining the pitches and clubhouse, insurances, FA affiliation costs, supplying teams with training equipment and footballs and funding hundreds of medals and trophies given out at the award ceremonies our teams hold each year.